AlexanderNina06/SpiceRackAPI/README.md

 -Generic Repositories and Services: Promotes code reusability and maintainability.

+-Swagger Documentation: The API is documented with Swagger for easy exploration and usage.

+-Error Handling Middleware: A centralized middleware is implemented for handling and capturing exceptions.

 -Comprehensive Validation: View models are used for input validation.

 # Technologies Used